|

 is the opposite of fear.
 It is FAITH.
 Faith brings us peace

 and tranquility!
+Jesus

 said, "Peace I leave with you, My peace I give to you; not as the